 Here at Shaka Kayaks we truly believe in protecting our environment and in particular caring for the endangered species of the North Shore.
-This is why we volunteer up to 20 hours a week working with several government agencies such as NOAA, FWS and the HMSRTO.
-Summertime is the time for babies on the North Shore and this year we are caring for a lot of them.
+This is why we volunteer working with several government agencies such as NOAA, FWS and the HMSRTO.
+Summertime is the time for babies on the North Shore and every year we are caring for a lot of them.

 NOAA – National Oceanic and Atmospheric Administration – Every day our guides keep track of the green sea turtle population inside of Kawela Bay.
 Kawela Bay is where the very first green sea turtle study was done back in the early 80’s by Dr. George Balazs who is the foremost authority on green sea turtles in the world.
 Your naturalist guide monitors the green sea turtles for their size, sex, location and behavior along with the oceanic and atmospheric conditions.
-This data is then sent back to Dr. Balazs team to be analyzed.
+This data is then analyzed for patterns and ID recognition.
 You can help us out on the tour and be part of this research effort by pointing out any turtles you see that the guides might have missed.
 Check out our Turtle Tracking page that is updated daily for the turtle spotted in the last week.